 - Value-Added Achievement Awards – In 2006 and 2007, ECF has recognized the principals of the most effective elementary and middle schools in the state.
 Winning principals receive a certificate, check, and flag at a ceremony held at the state capitol and co-hosted by Lana Seivers, Commissioner of Education in Tennessee.
 You can also go here to view a list of Frequently Asked Questions with answers on the awards program.

-- Value-Added Data Analysis – ECF has analyzed the relationship between school effectiveness and other variables, notably measures of poverty, to determine whether financial need is a barrier to school performance.
+- Value-Added Data Analysis – ECF has analyzed the relationship between school effectiveness and other variables, notable measures of poverty, to determine whether the financial need is a barrier to school performance.
 Go here to see what we found.

 - Practices of Effective Principals – In spring 2007, a researcher visited six of the most effective elementary and middle schools in the state of Tennessee; he reports on the common practices he found here.

 - Glossary of Terms and Abbreviations – The Foundation provides a glossary of terms and abbreviations found in Tennessee’s Value-Added Assessment reports.